-The legal documents that you can use to give your directions in advance in these situations are called "advance directives."
+The legal documents that you can use to give your directions in advance of these situations are called advance directives.
 There are different types of advance directives and different names for them.
-Documents called "living will" and "power of attorney for health care" are examples of advance directives.
+Documents called living will and power of attorney for health care are examples of advance directives.

-If you want to use an "advance directive" to give your instructions, here is what to do:
+If you want to use an advance directive to give your instructions, here is what to do: